-Ab2 = physical Address of device $\underline{b}$ on bus $\underline{2}$ .
+Ab2 = physical Address of device \underline{b} on bus $\underline{2}$.

-Figure 12 - Endpoint ID Resolution
+Figure 15 - Endpoint ID Resolution

-7.21.1 Resolving Multiple Paths
+8.21.1 Resolving Multiple Paths

-- Cases can occur where there can be more than one possible path to a given EID.
-A likely scenario is shown in Figure 13.
-In Figure 13, assume that the system topology supports cards that connect to either SMBus, PCIe, or both.
+- 1468 Cases can occur where there can be more than one possible path to a given EID.
+A likely scenario is 1469 shown in Figure 16.
+In Figure 16, assume that the system topology supports cards that connect to either - 1470 SMBus, PCIe, or both.
 Bridge X is the bus owner for both buses. - NOTE: This is a logical representation of MCTP buses.
-Physically, the buses may be formed of multiple physical segments, as would be the case if one of the MCTP buses was built using PCIe. - As shown, card C contains a bridge that connects to both buses.
-Thus, the device with EID 100 can be reached either from bus 1 or bus 2. - 1374 If device D wishes to send a message to EID 100, bridge X can choose to route that message either through bus 1 or bus 2.
+Physically, the buses may be formed of multiple physical - segments, as would be the case if one of the MCTP buses was built using PCIe. - 1473 As shown, card C contains a bridge that connects to both buses.
+Thus, the device with EID 100 can be - 1474 reached either from bus 1 or bus 2. - 1475 If device D wishes to send a message to EID 100, bridge X can choose to route that message either - through bus 1 or bus 2.
 MCTP does not have a requirement on how this is accomplished.
-The general recommendation is that the bridge preferentially selects the faster available medium.
-In this example, that may consider providing configuration options to enable alternative policies.
+The general - 1477 recommendation is that the bridge preferentially selects the faster available medium.
+In this example, that - 1478 would be PCle. - 1479 NOTE: There are possible topologies where that simple rule may not yield the preferred path to a device.
+However, - in most common implementations in PC systems, this approach should be effective.
+A vendor making a bridge device - may consider providing configuration options to enable alternative policies.